 - In a poll, 13% of women said they currently wore extensions, while 93% of women said they would consider wearing hair extensions.

-- In another study, 34% of women said they used hair extensions regularly.
-87% of these same women said they don’t tell others they wear extensions.
+- In another study, 34% of women said they used hair extensions regularly and 87% of these same women said they don’t tell others they wear extensions.

 - 76% of women say they wear extensions to add volume to their natural hair.

-- 40% of women experience hair thinning by age 35.
+- 40% of women experience hair thinning by the age of 35.

-- From 2015 to 2020, the hair extensions industry has expanded its customer base.
-Hair extensions customers now range from 20 to 64 years of age.
+- From 2015 to 2020, the hair extensions industry expanded its customer base.
+Hair extension customers now range from 20 to 64 years of age.

 One of the most exciting things about hair extensions is the many different ways they can be worn.
-This feature is exemplified by the new hair extensions trends popping up this year.
-Stay trendy with these top hair extension trends that should be on your radar in 2021.
+This feature is exemplified by the new hair extension trends popping up this year.
+Stay trendy with these top hair extension trends that should be on your radar this year:

 - Today, research shows that Instagram and Snapchat have driven the trend of feeling less embarrassed about one’s hair extensions.

-- Feather hair extensions are a major trend in 2021.
+- Feather hair extensions have become a major trend this year.
 Salons offer semi-permanent feather extensions and many brands sell clip-in feather extensions.

 - Voluminous, lengthy extensions with soft, natural waves are trending this year.

-- Ultra-long, butt-grazing extensions styled wavy or stick-straight are trending in 2021.
+- Ultra-long, butt-grazing extensions styled wavy or stick-straight were trending in 2021 and remain popular today.

-- High ponytail extensions and hair pieces featuring defined curls and all-over curls are “in” for 2021, especially when they mimic your natural hair texture.
+- High ponytail extensions and hair pieces featuring defined curls and all-over curls are highly sought after because they mimic your natural hair texture.

-- In 2021, loose and natural-looking beach hair is trendy.
+- Loose and natural-looking beach hair is trendy.
 Choose long, wavy extensions with natural ends and soft layers for the ultimate beachy look.

-- Braided extensions are trendy this year, whether you wear them half up-half down, in a ponytail, or a braid.
+- Braided extensions are trendy this year, whether you wear them half up, half down, in a ponytail, or in a braid.

-- The first-ever 100% compostable braided hair extensions came out this year from sustainable brand Raw Society Hair.
+- The first-ever 100% compostable braided hair extensions came out last year from the sustainable brand Raw Society Hair.
 The company’s extensions are made from banana fibers and definitely check the sustainability trend box.